 Jay Baer’s closing keynote was one of the best I’ve seen at Social Media Marketing World.
-Jay discussed his upcoming book, Hug Your Haters.
+Jay discussed his book, Hug Your Haters.
 His presentation was fantastic and teased some amazing research from Tom Webster and his team on how investment in resolving complaints swiftly and strategically would grow your business.

 The presentation speaks to some fantastic examples of companies responding to complaints and how it’s good for business.

 I’m a skeptic.
 In fact, the year before at Social Media Marketing World I did a presentation where I took the top blunders of companies on social media and proved that none of the blunders had a long-term, negative impact on the companies that made them.